Download Careers360 App

 What Is Gametogenesis?

-Gametogenesis refers to the formation of gametes or sex cells in organisms that reproduce sexually.
-It involves the biological process of meiosis, which reduces the number of chromosomes to half its original number so that there is a possibility that after fertilization, an offspring will contain a full set of chromosomes.
+Gametogenesis refers to the formation of gametes or sex cells for reproduction in organisms that reproduce sexually.
+It involves the biological process of meiosis, which reduces the number of chromosomes to half their original number so that there is a possibility that after fertilisation, an offspring will contain a full set of chromosomes.
 Gametogenesis results in the formation of sperm in males and eggs in females in humans.

 Overview Of The Human Reproductive System